-From the base of your neck down into your low back, our spine is involved in basically every movement we do in our lives, including the simplest daily chores to the most involved athletic endeavor.
+From the base of your neck down into your low back, your spine is involved in basically every movement you do, from the simplest daily chores to the most involved athletic endeavor.

-There’s so much to it, and you can see our detailed post about the spine here, but let’s focus on the upper and mid back which is what most people think about when talking about the benefits of pull-ups and rows.
-And again, they are absolutely great exercises for this, that’s inarguable, it’s simply that they aren’t the only great movements.
+There’s so much to it, and you can see our detailed post about the spine here, but let’s focus on the upper and mid back, which is what most people think about when talking about back strength.

-The following exercises help achieve this through the emphasis of back and shoulder strengthening in their end-ranges of motion.
-The last few degrees of the motions you can fully move your shoulders and arms.
-These ranges are often neglected in a lot of exercises, and that’s why they will likely be surprisingly difficult for you to do the first time you try them!
+The following exercises achieve this through back and shoulder strengthening in their end-ranges of motion.
+Those last few degrees of available movement in your shoulders and arms are often neglected by other exercises, which is why these will likely be surprisingly difficult the first time you try them.

-They are also holistic in the true sense of the term, using your whole body to do them correctly means your whole body gets benefit.
-And as you’ll see when you do the exercises they aren’t simply easier versions of pulls but distinctly difficult and useful movements that stimulate the same actions as a pull-up and row.
+They’re also holistic in the real sense.
+Using your whole body to do them correctly means your whole body gets benefit.
+These aren’t simply easier versions of pulls — they’re distinctly difficult movements that train the same stability and strength from different angles.

 5 Bodyweight Back Exercises to do at Home